Using the Conversational Automation Interactions license

 - Every human interaction, such as clicking a button. sending a message, or selecting a response, will be counted and deducted from the license.

 - Usage is automatically tracked by the license system.
+The product will limit usage when there are no balance interactions available.

 Use Case: Streamlining employee IT support with Conversational Automation